dzekelid/photos/_listings/meetup/2-open-venues-get.md

           time, in milliseconds since the epoch
         type: string
       - in: query
+        name: state
+        description: For the US, a valid 2 character state code
+        type: string
+      - in: query
+        name: text
+        description: Venues that contain the given term or terms somewhere in their content
+        type: string
+      - in: query
         name: trickle
         description: When supplied with a request, the Meetup API will push your client the entire Meetup database of public venues in batches of 512
+        type: string
+      - in: query
+        name: zip
+        description: A valid US zip code, limits the returned venues to those within radius miles
         type: string
       responses:
         200: